AlaskaAirlines/auro/src/LABELS.md

 * Status: Review Needed (requesting PR feedback)
 * Status: Complete / Ready to Merge†† (when work is considered completed by the submitter)

-†† The status of `Status: Complete / Ready to Merge` is NOT an indicator that the PR is closed and should be merged.
-The purpose of this status is to announce that the dev who submitted the PR considered this work complete and 'ready to merge'.
+†† The status of `Status: Complete / Ready to Merge` is to announce that the dev who submitted the PR considered this work complete and 'ready to merge'.

 All PRs require official APPROVAL before merging.